 Baron Helmut Zemo was thirteenth in the line of the Zemo Barony.
 He grew up as the son of a former Nazi whom had fought Captain America in World War II.
 When his elderly father Heinrich died in battle with a revived Captain America years after World War II, Helmut Zemo sought revenge.
 Helmut started planning his actions against the Super Soldier and used and started using the alias "Phoenix", which also came with a costume.
-After luring and battlling Captain America and the Falcon as Phoenix, Helmut fell into a vat of Adhesive X which seriously disfigured his face.
-He would return years later and assumed the family identity as his birthright.
+After luring and battling Captain America and the Falcon as Phoenix, Helmut fell into a vat of Adhesive X which seriously disfigured his face.
+He would return years later and assume the family identity as his birthright.

 Helmut Zemo was created by Roy Thomas, Tony Isabella and Sal Buscema and first appeared as Phoenix in Captain America #168.
 Nearly a decade later, he made his first appearance as Baron Zemo, in his now familiar costume, in Captain America #275 by J.M.
 DeMatteis and Mike Zeck.
 He made his first appearance as Citizen V, the leader of the Thunderbolts, in Incredible Hulk #449.

 While Zemo seems to be 'the ultimate villain', there is more depth to his character.
 Much like the X-Men's Magneto, Zemo has shifted from villain to hero and back again.
 During his heroic period, Zemo rejoined the Thunderbolts and tried making amends for his former deeds.
 Recently, Zemo again drifted back into his more dark persona.
-This happened when he found out that Bucky, (the hero that was killed by his father which was seen as his father's greatest accomplishment) was alive and well.
-Seecking revenge once more, he drifted back into darkness.
+This happened when he found out that Bucky (the hero that was killed by his father which was seen as his father's greatest accomplishment) was alive and well.
+Seeking revenge once more, he drifted back into darkness.

 Major Story Arcs